 How Does Coolsculpting Work?

-Coolsculpting employs a technically proven technique to assist in the freezing of fat cells.
-This professional procedure, known as 'Cryolipolysis,' kills fat cells by subjecting them to controlled cooling.
+CoolSculpting is the only FDA-cleared remedy for securely freezing fat away.
+The professional procedure relies on modern tools to reduce fat successfully and efficiently.

-This is the only FDA-cleared remedy for securely freezing fat away.
-CoolSculpting relies on modern tools to successfully and efficiently reduce fat.
+The body contouring utilizes a technique called Cryolipolysis.
+It essentially kills fat cells by subjecting them to controlled cooling.

 The Risks of DIY CoolSculpting